Jango73/qt-plus/README.md

 The full documentation for classes is available after project build, in the <help> directory.

 ### QTree
 Template for a tree structure.
-Each node has a value and 0 or more child nodes. <br>
+Each node has a value and 0 or more child nodes.
 May be used in a model where a variable can hold a scalar, a list or a tree.

 ### CSingleton